Humanitarian Protection

 T visas

-TPS
+TPS filings

-Temporary Protected Status (TPS)
+Temporary Protected Status (TPS) initial registrations and renewals for eligible country nationals

 Humanitarian parole

-Humanitarian parole requests
+Humanitarian parole requests and advance parole applications

 Case Planning

-How a strong humanitarian case is built
+How we build a strong humanitarian case

 Step 1: Eligibility and risk review

-Step 2: Evidence and declaration strategy
+Step 2: Evidence, declarations, and certifications

-Step 3: Filing and hearing/interview prep
+Step 3: Filing and follow-through

 Case planning documents and notes on a desk.